ansara/cookiecutter-python-aws/README.md

-# Python Best Practices Cookiecutter
+# Python Best Practices Cookiecutter + AWS

-Best practices [cookiecutter](https://github.com/audreyr/cookiecutter) template as described in this [blogpost](https://sourcery.ai/blog/python-best-practices/).
+I use this [cookiecutter](https://github.com/audreyr/cookiecutter) to initialize new python projects that include distributed AWS cloud services.

+This cookiecutter is a work in progress.
+Stay tuned as I add more AWS integration in the future.

+# Credits
+The base cookiecutter template used in this project is forked from the popular [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter).
+You can check out their work and find further explanation of their cookiecutter best practices rationale [here](https://sourcery.ai/blog/python-best-practices/).
+Many thanks to them.

 ## Features
 - Testing with [pytest](https://docs.pytest.org/en/latest/)